• Skip to primary navigation

 Keep in mind that different pans hold heat differently.
 Some hold heat better than others, which also means it takes longer to reduce the heat in the pan when needed.
 I wouldn’t recommend sautéing small amounts of garlic or ginger by themselves, they burn easily.

-If a recipe calls for an onion, I’ll add the garlic and/or fresh ginger after the onion has cooked.
-Since garlic (and ginger) burn easily, if I’m not using an onion I wait until the vegetables have cooked most of the through (if sautéing them) to add them to the pan.
+Garlic (and ginger) burn easily, so if a recipe calls for an onion, add the garlic and/or fresh ginger after the onion has cooked.
+If a recipe doesn’t call for an onion or anything similar, wait until the vegetables have cooked most of the way before adding them to the pan.

 Tips